ShashwatREPO/ERA/README.md

 ## Deployment
+In the chatscreen file At line 41, change the ip Address to your local IP Address.
+Use ipcongig command to find your IP address.
 To get ERA up and running on your local machine for development and testing purposes, follow these steps:

 1. Clone the repository: